-{\bf Speed of growth.} A first major difficulty is to control the speed of growth~$v_d$ of large supercritical droplets.
+Although these heuristics are rather convincing, it is a real challenge to prove rigorously that the asymptotics of the relaxation time are indeed of order $\exp({\b\k_d})$.
+Our strategy is to implement inductively the scheme of Dehghanpour and Schonmann.
+To do so, we had to overcome three major problems. \textit{Speed of growth.} A first major difficulty is to control the speed of growth $v_d$ of large supercritical droplets.
 The upper bound on the speed of growth in \cite{DS2} was based on a very detailed analysis of the growth of an infinite interface.
-Using a combinatorial argument based on chronological paths, first introduced by Kesten and Schonmann in the context of a simplified growth model \cite{KS}, Dehghanpour and Schonmann were able to prove that $v_2$ is of order $\exp(-\beta \Ga_1/2)$.
+Using a combinatorial argument based on chronological paths, first introduced by Kesten and Schonmann in the context of a simplified growth model \cite{KS}, Dehghanpour and Schonmann were able to prove that $v_2$ is of order $\exp(-\beta\Ga_1/2)$.
 Despite considerable efforts, we never managed to extend this technique of analysis to higher dimension.
 Here we consider only interfaces with a size that is exponential in $\b$.
-In order to control the growth of these interfaces, we use inductively coupling techniques introduced to analyze the finite--size scaling in the bootstrap percolation model \cite{CeCi,CM}.
+In order to control the growth of these interfaces, we use inductively coupling techniques introduced to analyze the finite-size scaling in the bootstrap percolation model \cite{CeCi,CM}.
 We apply successively these techniques in two distinct ways, the first sequential and the second parallel.
 This strategy has been elaborated first in a simplified growth model \cite{CM2}, yet its application in the context of the Ising model is more troublesome.
-Contrary to the case of the growth model, we did not manage to compare the dynamics in a strip with a genuine $d-1$ dimensional dynamics and we perform the induction on the boundary conditions rather than on the dimension.
+Contrary to the case of the growth model, we did not manage to compare the dynamics in a strip with a genuine $(d-1)$-dimensional dynamics, and we perform the induction on the boundary conditions rather than on the dimension.
 An additional source of trouble is to control the configurations in the metastable regions.
 We introduce an adequate hypothesis describing their law, which is preserved until the arrival of supercritical droplets, in order to tackle this problem.